 View the timeline.

-Ask your doctor about special vaccinations that may be necessary before you travel.
+Ask your healthcare provider about special vaccines that may be necessary before you travel.
 Make sure all of your routine immunizations are up-to-date.
 This is especially important for children with HIV who are traveling.

-There are other special considerations regarding vaccinations.
+There are other special considerations regarding vaccines.
 In general, killed virus vaccines are safe for people with HIV; however, they may not have optimal effectiveness when CD4 cell counts are very low.
 Live virus vaccines should be avoided by people with advanced HIV and low CD4 cell counts.
-Certain diseases pose special risks, so review your itinerary thoroughly with your doctor to assess areas that may be dangerous to visit.
+Certain diseases pose special risks, so review your itinerary thoroughly with your healthcare provider to assess areas that may be dangerous to visit.

-Consult your doctor or the CDC for more information regarding specific immunizations you may need before you travel.
+Talk with your healthcare provider or the CDC for more information regarding specific immunizations you may need before you travel.